Analysis of a splitting scheme for a class of nonlinear stochastic Schr\"odinger equations: Introduction

-Despite the fact that splitting schemes are widely used for an efficient time integration of deterministic Schr\"odinger-type equations, see for instance \cite{MR1739100,MR1921908,MR2429878,MR2472388,MR2628827,MR3072234,MR3702412}, we are not aware of a numerical analysis of such integrators approximating mild solutions of nonlinear stochastic Schr\"odinger equations driven by an additive It\^o noise.
-In the present publication we prove \begin{itemize} \item bounds for the exponential moments of the mass of the exact and numerical solutions (Theorem~\ref{thm-expm}); \item a kind of longtime stability, a so called trace formula for the mass, of the numerical solutions (Proposition~\ref{prop:mass}); \item preservation of symplecticity for the exact and numerical solutions (Proposition~\ref{prop:symp}); \item strong convergence estimates (with order) of the splitting scheme, as well as orders of convergence in probability and almost surely (Theorem~\ref{th:conv} and Corollary~\ref{cor:pas}). \end{itemize} Observe that, since the nonlinearity in the class of stochastic Schr\"odinger equation considered here may not be globally Lipschitz, we employ the exponential moments estimates mentioned above to obtain strong rates of convergence, see Propositions~\ref{prop:conv1/2}~and~\ref{prop:conv1}.
+Despite the fact that splitting schemes are widely used for an efficient time integration of deterministic Schr\"odinger-type equations, see for instance \cite{MR1739100,MR1921908,MR2429878,MR2472388,MR2628827,MR3072234,MR3702412}, we are not aware of a numerical analysis of such integrators approximating mild solutions of nonlinear stochastic Schr\"odinger equations driven by an additive noise.
+In the present work, we intend to fill this gap for a class of nonlinear SPDEs and the main results of this paper are the following: \begin{itemize} \item bounds for the exponential moments of the mass of the exact and numerical solutions (Theorem~\ref{thm-expm}); \item a kind of longtime stability, namely a so-called trace formula for the mass, of the exact and numerical solutions (Proposition~\ref{prop:mass}); \item preservation of symplecticity for the exact and numerical solutions (Proposition~\ref{prop:symp}); \item strong convergence estimates (with order) of the splitting scheme (Theorem~\ref{th:conv}), as well as orders of convergence in probability and almost surely (Corollary~\ref{cor:pas}). \end{itemize} Observe that, since the nonlinearity in the class of stochastic Schr\"odinger equation considered here may not be globally Lipschitz, we employ the exponential moments estimates mentioned above to obtain strong rates of convergence, see Propositions~\ref{prop:conv1/2}~and~\ref{prop:conv1}.
 In these propositions, we consider moments of the error multiplied by an exponential discounting factor, and obtain the expected rate of convergence for this quantity.
-To the best of our knowledge, this quantity has not been considered elsewhere in the literature.
-Combining those estimates with the above exponential moment bounds to remove the exponential factor, we can then prove Theorem~\ref{th:conv}.
+This technique is similar to the approach in~\cite{MR4079431}.
+Combining those estimates with the above exponential moment bounds (Theorem~\ref{thm-expm}) to remove the exponential discounting factor, we can then obtain Theorem~\ref{th:conv}.
 Note finally, that the choice of a splitting strategy is crucial in obtaining exponential moment bounds for the numerical solution.

+Let us mention that in Corollary~\ref{cor:pas} one obtains orders of convergence $\frac12$ and $1$ in the sense of convergence in probability and almost sure convergence (depending on a regularity parameter) which are expected to be optimal, whereas in Theorem~\ref{th:conv} the orders of convergence in the strong sense may not be optimal.
+This is due to the exponential moment bounds used in the proofs.

 We begin the exposition by introducing some notations, present our main assumptions and provide several moment bound estimates for the exact solution to the considered SPDE.
 We then present the splitting scheme and study some geometric properties of the exact and numerical solutions in Section~\ref{sec-split}.
 The main results of this publication are presented in Section~\ref{sec-conv}.
 In particular, exponential moments in the $L^2$ norm of the exact and numerical solutions are given, as well as several convergence results.
 More involved and technical proofs of results needed for convergence estimates are provided in Section~\ref{sec-proofs}.
 Various numerical experiments illustrating the main properties of the splitting scheme when applied to stochastic Schr\"odinger equations driven by It\^o noise are given in Section~\ref{sec-num}.
 The paper ends with an appendix containing proofs of auxiliary results.